Stonelinks/stonelinks.github.io/contents/posts/thoughts-on-manufacturing.md

 ---
-title: Thoughts on manufacturing
+title: Some thoughts on manufacturing
 date: 2014-08-10
 template: article.jade
 tags: essay, manufacturing, robotics
-draft: yes
+draft: true
 ---

 I've been in the Japanese industrial robotics scene for almost two years now.
-Part of me wishes I was writing some sort of exposé on the dark underbelly of the manufacturing world.
-A world full of drama, scandal and secrets.
-If this underbelly exists I havn't found it yet -- but what the manufacturing world lacks in sexiness it makes up for in importance.
+Part of me wishes I was writing some sort of exposé on the dark underbelly of the manufacturing world, full of drama, scandal and secrets.
+If this underbelly exists I haven't found it yet.
+But here are some collective observations I've been able to make during my time here.

 <div class="media-container">